tanuravu/Bridgelab/README.md

-nano README.md is used to edit  the readme file   ->ctrl+X ->yes->enter touch filename: is used to create empty file. git branch branch_name: to used to create different branch
+nano README.md is used to edit  the readme file   ->ctrl+X ->yes->enter touch filename: is used to create empty file. git branch branch_name: to used to create different branch cat README.md : to check content of readme file